 Once a problem has been identified, debugging the problem generally consists of five steps:

 - Find the root cause of the problem (usually the line of code that’s not working)

 - Ensure you understand why the issue is occurring

 - Retest to ensure the problem has been fixed and no new problems have emerged

 Let’s use a real-life analogy here.
 Let’s say one evening, you go to get some ice from the ice dispenser in your freezer.
-You put your cup up to the dispenser, press, and … nothing comes out.
+You put your cup up to the dispenser, press the lever, and … nothing comes out.
 Uh oh.
 You’ve discovered some kind of defect.
 What would you do?
 You’d probably start an investigation to see if you could identify the root cause of the issue.

 Find the root cause: Since you hear the ice dispenser trying to deliver ice, it’s probably not the ice delivery mechanism itself.
 So you open the freezer, and examine the ice tray.
 No ice.
 Is that the root cause of the issue?
 No, it’s another symptom.
 After further examination, you determine that the ice maker does not appear to be making ice.
 Is the problem the ice maker or something else?
 The freezer is still cold, the water line isn’t clogged, and everything else seems to be working, so you conclude that the root cause is that the ice maker is non-functional.